 - Set goals that you can achieve.
 It’s so important.
 For me it can be as simple as writing a blog article in the day, dusting one room in my home or doing my fortnightly online food shopping.
 All of these things may sound so mundane and no brainers but for someone dealing with debilitating pain and resulting disability, they are like climbing mountains.

 - Celebrate the achievement of those goals.
 That might be making your favourite hot drink, watching a favourite TV show, chatting with a friend if you have the energy.
 Having a cheeky chocolate.
 Whatever reward works, take it.
 A goal achieved feels good!

 - Ask for help when you really can’t cope.
-I receive care support for Podiatry, Physiotherapy, Occupational Therapy and I’m about to get ongoing domestic care.
-I am comfortable doing that because I really need the help and so does my husband.
+I receive care support for Podiatry, Physiotherapy, Occupational Therapy.
+I am comfortable accepting this help because I really need it and so does my husband.
 I am also only asking for help in areas that I simply can’t help myself.
 I’m making sure I still keep tasks that I can do.
 It’s so important for my well being to retain as much independence as possible.

 - Take time to be quiet, prayerful and listen to music.
 It feeds my soul and really helps to soothe my pain.

 My pain journey is far from over.
-This broken leg and bone disease is far from ceasing to cause me issues.
+This broken leg and spine, and bone disease in general, is far from ceasing to cause me issues.

 For those who read this, who don’t suffer excruciating pain, my hope and prayer is that it may help you understand the impact it has on others, who are trying to explain what living with pain is like.

 My pain may be my constant companion but I’ll keep on fighting it and hoping that each morning when I open my eyes, it might just be a better day than the day before.